 I was talking to a friend earlier today about video chats and why they don’t work.
 She said she really didn’t like to do video chats.
 Actually, come to think of it, I don’t really know many people that like to video chat.

 I am a refugee of Generation X. I don’t know anyone in GenX that actually enjoys video chatting.
 Face time is irreplaceable.
 I mean time that is spent face-to-face, not Apple’s FaceTime.
+I’ve often thought about why I don’t like to video chat and I think it comes down to one simple thing.
+You can’t properly make eye contact.

 I should be at WWDC 2014 this year, but I’m not.
 I work for a Microsoft-centric shoppe right now and they just don’t see the value in it.
 Nevertheless, I put my name in for the lottery and I didn’t win anyway.